Season best second place for Ming in USF2000 - Guyana Chronicle

 Overall USF2000 champ Kyle Kirkwood racked up another top spot for Cape Motorsports with DeForce’s Kory Enders benefitting from Fragga’s demotion for the final podium spot.

-Ming, who was able to patiently move through the pack from ninth, bode his time well, getting up to fifth before a full course yellow brought out the safety car.
+Ming, who was able to patiently move through the pack from ninth, paced himself well, getting up to fifth before a full course yellow brought out the safety car.

 On the restart, Ming was able to navigate through a first corner tussle between Pabst team mates Rasmus Lidnh of Sweden and Kaylen Frederick of the United states to move up to third.